bigchaindb/site/_src/_guide/tutorial-rbac.md

 **Important note:** The BigchainDB RBAC module does not work out of the box in BigchainDB and a plugin [smart-assets](https://github.com/bigchaindb/bigchaindb-smart-assets) needs to be loaded with a specific [BigchainDB branch (kyber-master)](https://github.com/bigchaindb/bigchaindb/tree/kyber-master).
 The setup instructions are available in the [README.md](https://github.com/bigchaindb/bigchaindb-smart-assets/blob/master/README.md) of the smart-assets repository.

+This tutorial is not compatable with latest version of BigchainDB v2

 Let's create the app.
 You will create an asset for Admin type which will act as the admin group for the app.
 Async/await functions will be used in this tutorial

 ```js